Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Multi-split units have the edge in terms of overall performance and versatility.
 While single split ACs only have one indoor unit to cool whatever space or spaces they’re connected to, multi-split models use multiple indoor units, allowing them to cool a whole floor effectively off of one outdoor unit without cluttering the appearance of the outside of a home.

 Single split units have the edge here.
 They’re not only less expensive to purchase and install, but they’re more efficient as well, meaning lower energy costs.
+An additional perk on top of reduced costs is a good warranty, which you can get both with the AC unit featured in this Frigidaire FFRA0511R1E 5000 BTU review.

 The cost/benefit analysis will often be the deciding factor when deciding between the single or multi-split system.
 If a single split unit will effectively cool a floor, it’s a much more economical choice than a multi-split unit, both upfront and in the long run.